rickcrawford/go-lua-test/README.md

-Lua Environment Test
+Go Lua Environment Tests
 ====================

-Frustrated by a lack of documentation on the LuaJIT and Go I decided to do a quick project to test out a couple of the libraries I came across.
+Frustrated by a lack of documentation on the LuaJIT and Go I decided to do a quick project to test out a couple of the popular libraries I came across.